For your Home

 Login or register for the customer portal

-If you’ve even been stung by a bee or wasp, you know it hurts.
-But what you didn’t know, initially, is how your body would react.
+If you’ve ever been stung by a bee or wasp, you know it hurts.
+But what you didn’t know initially is how your body would react.
 Venom from bee and wasp stings can cause reactions ranging from mild to severe.
 In some cases, a sting can induce an anaphylactic reaction, which could be life-threatening, although it is rare.
-Our bee removal experts weigh in on bee and wasp stings, particularly around how you'll react to a sting.
+Our experts weigh in on bee and wasp stings, particularly around how you'll react to a sting.

 These will mainly affect the area of the skin that was punctured and can result in one or all of the following: